mauvaisetroupe/ckad-prepare-exam/01-application-design-and-build/02-understand-jobs-and-cronjobs.md

 </pre>

-## create a Job which prints "Hello World"
+## Create a Job which prints "Hello World"

 >**Warning**
 >
->When command includes a sleep, job creation is waiting and of sleep
+>When command includes a sleep, job creation is waiting end of sleep
 >
 >Prefer /bin/sh -c